Matt Ryan Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Season Stats

-- He has added 26 rushing yards on seven carries, averaging 5.2 yards per game.
+- He's also rushed seven times for 26 yards, averaging 5.2 yards per game.

 - The Falcons have called a pass in 62.7% of their plays from scrimmage this year while running the ball 37.3% of the time.
 This offensive attack ranks 28th in the NFL in points scored.